The Golden Crab: Kurdish people

 Kurdologist Roger Lescot collected a tale from the Kurdish people with the title Çîroka Qundirê, translated into French as Conte de la Courge ("Tale of the Gourd"), into German as Der Kürbis ("The Gourd"), and into Russian by Kurdologist Margarita Rudenko with the title "Сказка о Тыкве" ("Tale of the Pumpkin").
 In this tale, a poor herdsman and his wife live a cave away from the village.
 The woman gives birth to a gourd.
 The herdsman places the gourd on a shelf.
 One day.
 The gourd begins to talk to the man and convinces him to ask for the "daughter of the prince" as wife for him.
 The man goes to the prince to ask for his daughter's hand on behalf of his son.
 The prince orders the man to show up the next day with a cavalry of 40 men dressed in red garments.
-The gourd is informed of this and tells his father to go a certain rock and shout to a Ehmed Xan that his brother, Mhemmed Xan, needs his help.
+The gourd is informed of this and tells his father to go a certain rock and shout to an Ehmed Xan that his brother, Mhemmed Xan, needs his help.
 The herdsman presents the prince the army and his daughter is given to the gourd.
 She rides a horse to meet the future husband.
 She is led inside the cave, while the couple leaves the cave.
 The gourd falls down the shelf and cracks open, and a handsome youth named Mhemmed Xan appears to his wife.
 He asks her to prepare him coffee without bubbling it, otherwise he will disappear.
 The princess forgets his request and he disappears.
 She wanders off to look for him in iron shoes, but to no avail.
 She then asks her father, the prince, to build a hotel in a seven-way crossroads, so that anyone might tell where they have seen Mhemmed Xan.
 One day, a blind man and his 7-year-old son stop to rest near a large rock.
 While the man sleeps, the large rock cracks open and the boy enters it.
 Inside, a large room with marble walls.
 Suddenly, 40 doves fly into the room, become men and repose on 40 couches.
 A youth with a gloomy expression strums his sitar, while a woman serves food for the 40 men, who become doves again and leave.
 The boy exits the marble room and continues his journey with his father.
 They reach the princess's hotel, where they stay the night.
 The princess listens to the boy's story and asks to be taken to the large rock.
 They enter the rock and she notices Mhemmed Xan's emaciated appearance.
 His mother tries to nudge him into eating some food, since for the past seven years he has been pining for a girl.
 As soon as his mother retires, the princess touches Mhemmed Xan.
 He tells her that his mother won't accept his marriage and that they have to escape.
 The leave the cave, but a rooster crows to the mother that her son escaped.
 Mhemmed Xan and the princess change into a shepherd (him) and a sheep (her), and into a miller (him) and a customer (her).
 The mother claims she will turn them to dust unless his wife is more beautiful than him.
 Mhemmed Xan shows his wife to his mother and she gives the couple her blessing.